stephen-huan/assip-2020/README.md

 - private_leaderboard.tsv: test set
 (used to test final model)

-The other dataset used is the [UMBC Corpus](https://ebiquity.umbc.edu/resource/html/id/351).
+Another dataset used is the [UMBC Corpus](https://ebiquity.umbc.edu/resource/html/id/351).
 It comes as a .tar.gz file, which can be extracted with `gzip -d` and `tar -xf`, in that order, or just `tar -xzf` (where the `-z` option indicates gzip).

-Finally, run the data preprocessing script from word2mat.
+Run the data preprocessing script from word2mat.
 ```bash
 pipenv run python word2mat/data/extract_umbc.py data/webbase_all/ data/sentence.txt
 ```